There are many English cultural traditions and our dishes that are worth a try. Dive into something that you’re not used to.

 British Food can be delicious!
 (Source: Photo via Visualhunt.com)

 Most of these English deserts are well known to lovers of pastry (we will leave it to you to put American Pie in the category of your choice)!
+Learn how English accents differ in the UK and US.

 Here is a small selection of sweet options.